Multifractality and intermittency in the limit evolution of polygonal vortex filaments: An overview on the general arguments and on Diophantine approximation

 \subsection{Lebesgue measure: Dirichlet approximation and the Duffin-Schaeffer theorem}

-One of the consequences of the classic Dirichlet approximation theorem, or alternatively the theory of continued fractions, is that $A_2 = \mathbb [0,1] \setminus \mathbb Q$.
-However, neither Dirichlet approximation nor continued fractions give enough information about the sequence of denominators they produce, so they cannot be used to determine the size of the set $A_{2,\mathcal Q } \subset A_2$.
+Both the Dirichlet approximation theorem and the theory of continued fractions imply $A_2 = \mathbb [0,1] \setminus \mathbb Q$.
+However, neither of them give enough information about the sequence of denominators they produce, so they cannot be used to determine the size of the set $A_{2,\mathcal Q } \subset A_2$.
 The recently proved Duffin-Schaeffer conjecture gives an answer to this kind of questions. \begin{thm}[Duffin-Schaeffer theorem \cite{KoukoulopoulosMaynard2020}] Let $\psi: \mathbb N \to [0,\infty)$ be a function.
 Define

 Let $\varphi$ denote the Euler totient function\footnote{The Euler totient function: for $q \in \mathbb N$, $\varphi(q)$ is the number of natural numbers $ i \leq q$ such that $\operatorname{gcd}(q,i)=1$.}.
 Then, we have the following dichotomy: \begin{enumerate} \item If $\sum_{q = 1}^\infty \varphi(q) \psi(q) = \infty$, then $|A_\psi| = 1$.